 The Fund and the funds in which the Fund invests may use derivatives for efficient portfolio management.
 The funds in which the Fund invests may also use derivatives for investment purposes.

 Benchmark The ACD compares the performance of the Company against the IA Mixed Investment 40-85% Shares Sector.

 The ACD has selected this comparator benchmark as the ACD believes it best reflects the asset allocation of the Company.

 The benchmark is not a target for the Company, nor is the Company constrained by the benchmark.

 Classes of shares available Accumulation

 Currency of denomination Pounds Sterling

 Minimum initial investment £250,000

 Minimum subsequent investment £10,000

 Minimum withdrawal £100,000

 Minimum holding Nil

 ACD's preliminary charge 7.5%

 Redemption charge Nil

 Charge for investment research None

-Maximum annual management charge (a portion of which may, at the ACD's discretion, be rebated annually as notified to investors) 1% per annum, subject to a minimum of £45,000 per annum.
+Maximum annual management charge (a portion of which may, at the ACD's discretion, be rebated as notified to investors annually in the annual report.)
+1% per annum, subject to a minimum of £45,000 per annum payable to the ACD

-Annual management charge at launch 1%
+Current annual management charge 0.48% - as at 31/07/2024

 Annual accounting date 31 July

 Interim accounting date 31 January

 Annual income allocation date 30 September

 Interim income allocation dates 31 March

 Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which See Appendix 4 and Appendix 5